 Dad’s original set of teeth that were lost the first time were on the inventory list upon admission.
 My brother can, today, call the dentist and have replacement teeth made.
-There is no reason dad should have to sit through impressions a second time, something which of course would be nearly impossible in his condition.
-A new set based on the two- or three-year-old impressions model for the last ones is better than nothing, I would certainly think, and should be able to fit his mouth pretty well.
+There is no reason dad should have to sit through impressions a second time.
+Something that of course, would be nearly impossible in his condition.
+A new set based on the two- or three-year-old impressions model for the last ones is better than nothing.
+I would certainly think, and should be able to fit his mouth pretty well.
 His weight loss in two years has not been that profound.

 It makes me so incredibly upset.
 Again, dad has John Deere dental insurance and ample funds.
 He should be able to have a dentist look at his teeth even if we need to pay a dentist to come to the new nursing home.
 I have no idea whether that is even possible, however, or if any dentist even does that.
 But I never take no for an answer.

 Most elderly people in facilities broke, without dental coverage

 The reality of the situation for most elderly people in long-term care facilities is this.
 They don’t have either dental insurance or ample funds.
 In fact, great deals of them are completely broke.
 Realistically my dad may end up in that situation too before it’s all over with.
 You can read all about that here.
 So what are these people to do?

 It’s a huge problem.
 The millions of Americans on Medicare don’t have dental coverage.
 There are programs in place here and there.
 You can go to the U.S. Department of Health and Human Services Administration on Aging (AOA) website’s dental page.
 It lists multiple resources on how to get your loved one dental care.

 Good dental care is more than a luxury.
 To quote from the AOA site..
 “According to the Centers for Disease Control and Prevention… one-fourth of persons ages 65 and older have no remaining teeth.